 You can only use the Web Adaptor with port 80 or 443.
 Using different ports is not supported.
-See About ArcGIS Web Adaptor for details.
+See the ArcGIS Web Adaptor documentation for details.

 Supported web browsers

-- Internet Explorer 11.
-Active scripting must be enabled for the portal website to function correctly.
+- Microsoft Internet Explorer 11 (Active scripting must be enabled for the portal website to function correctly.)

 - Android Browser

 Scene Viewer has its own browser and hardware requirements.
 Some of the common clients of Portal for ArcGIS have different requirements.
 See their documentation for details.